 That such an extensive transportation network developed a personality and culture of its own should not come as a surprise.
 London's "Tube" is an integral part of its identity, much like New York's Subway, Berlin's U-Bahn, and Chicago's "L," just to name a few.

 Named for the company that initially operated the network, La Compagnie du Chemin de Fer Metropolitan de Paris ("The Paris Metropolitan Railway Company"), the Paris Metro is the second largest in Europe, behind Moscow's.
-It's 140 miles of track connect 244 stations that transport 4.1 million passengers a day to work, home, airports, train stations, and tourist sites.
+Its 140 miles of track connect 244 stations that transport 4.1 million passengers daily to work, home, airports, train stations, and tourist sites.
 Most Parisians have a metro station no more than two blocks from home to take them wherever they need to go.
 Though an efficient and reliable means of transport, its communal nature means that regular passengers inevitably begin forming a catalog of amusing Metro anecdotes that they share with friends and family.
 I have a few of my own.

 A few months ago, for example, I boarded the train and saw a solitary drunk guy, not an unusual sight at that time of the day.
 The pre-rush hour metro often carries the inebriated flotsam and jetsam from the previous night's bar hopping.
 The night is not yet over for these lost souls, though it probably should have ended hours ago.
-No one took them home, sadly, and so they are left to wander like drunken ghosts.
+No one took them home, sadly, and so they are left to wander the trains like drunken ghosts.

 On this warm autumn morning, I had the entire car to myself except for this one drunk fellow.
 I immediately realized why.
 He was slumped in his seat, head sagging forward, and seated above a large splat of vomit spread out on the floor beneath him.

 It looked like he had already thrown up his dinner from last night, his lunch from the day before, and perhaps a large stack of pancakes from yesterday's breakfast.
 How can one person have so much in his belly, I wondered?
 I corrected myself: it's not in his belly anymore.
 Then the smell of vomit hit.
 Vomit has always been an olfactory trigger for me.
 Seeing puke, smelling puke, makes me want to puke, elevating the risk of a runaway chain reaction of puking.
+Cause and effect.

-The worst thing was — and I throw up a little in my mouth typing these words — the man was slowly scooping up his chunky-soup vomit off the floor and eating it: one, two, three handfuls of puke, straight from the floor to his mouth.
+The worst thing was — and I throw up a little in my own mouth typing these words — the man was slowly scooping up his chunky-soup vomit off the floor and eating it: one, two, three handfuls of puke, straight from the floor to his mouth.
 Slurp, smear, slurp, and then I was out of there as fast as I could go, trying to think of something, anything, other than what it must be like to be that guy right at that moment chowing on his chow from a few hours ago.
 I held my nose and fled to another car filled with more sober commuters.